 Summary – How to Become a Database Developer

-So, in summary, to become a database developer:
+So, in summary, the steps on how to become a database developer are:

 - Get a Bachelor’s degree in Computer Science, OR get a database certification.